 Since 1871, the Gunners of Canada have played a vital role in shaping Canadian history.
 Gunners served in the North-West Rebellion (1885) and the South African War (1899-1902).
 They served in the First World War (1914-1918) and the Second World War (1939-1945).
 They later served in the Korean War (1950-1953) and West Germany during the Cold War (1951-1992).
 They served in the 1st Gulf War (1990-1991), Operations in Afghanistan (2001-2014), and many UN Peacekeeping missions.
 At home, Gunners contributed to the growth and development of Canada.

-Militia Order No. 24 of 20 October 1871, provided for a permanent force consisting of A and B Batteries of Garrison Artillery.
+Militia Order No. 24 of 20 October 1871, authorized the formation of "A" and "B" Batteries of Garrison Artillery.
 Lieutenant-Colonel G. A. French commanded "A" Battery in Kingston, Ontario.
 During the early years, they faced many challenges, including acquiring guns, horses and uniforms.
 The new troops needed training in military discipline and gun drill.
 They occupied the fortifications and trained.

 Lieutenant-Colonel T. B. Strange commanded B Battery in Quebec City.
 He worked to create a competent force.
 They often found themselves embroiled in local disputes.
 Before the battery was a year old, they restored order in a clash between the Irish and Quebecois.
 A few months later, the battery broke up riots following an election dispute in Quebec City.
 In 1878, the Gunners of B Battery aided the civil authority three more times.

 In 1880, Queen Victoria approved the designation of "Royal" for the two Schools of Gunnery.
-In 1883, they added a third C Battery in Esquimalt, British Columbia.
-On 10 August 1883, the Canadian government authorized the formation of the Regiment of Canadian Artillery.
+In 1883, they added a third C Battery in Esquimalt, British Columbia and authorized the formation of the Regiment of Canadian Artillery.
 All three batteries represented the Schools of Gunnery and a single Regiment.
-In 1893, the Regiment was designated The Royal Regiment of Canadian Artillery.
+In 1893, they became The Royal Regiment of Canadian Artillery.

 Garrison and Coastal Artillery